In this page

 Owners

-Contents that have either an owner or a tree owner:
+Contents that have owners, either directly or through inheritance:

 (The alphanumeric string is the Atlassian account ID of the user.
 How to figure out?)